Who We Are

 Since that time, Kirkwood UCC has flourished, outgrowing the coffee shop in 2008 and then the Kirkwood Community Center in 2009.
 After meeting for the better part of a year at the Old Kirkwood Library, the congregation finally celebrated its first service in its own dedicated space on the Sunday before Thanksgiving 2009.

 In 2015 — just eight years into the life of our congregation — we embarked on a Capital Campaign to purchase a new, permanent home in the Kirkwood neighborhood.
-In 2016 we purchased property at 100 Rogers Street, constructing a new sanctuary and using the current house as our new “ChurchHouse” for offices.
+In 2016 we purchased property at 100 Rogers Street, constructing a new sanctuary that opened in May 2017 while using the current house as our new “ChurchHouse” for offices.
 We hope and pray our new home will continue to be a place of outreach to and for our neighborhood and place where God will continue to call us into community and ministry for many years ahead.

 To learn more about our history, visit Our Past, Present and Future.